'Sunday Night Football' prediction, odds: Ravens vs. Steelers picks, best bets

 Why the Steelers can win

 Veteran quarterback Aaron Rodgers, who is in his 21st season in the league, powers the Pittsburgh offense.
 In 15 games, he has completed 65.6% of his passes for 3,028 yards and 23 touchdowns with seven interceptions and a 95.3 rating.
-Rodgers has also rushed for one score.
+Rodgers has also rushed for one score and should be able to take advantage of Baltimore's 29th-ranked pass defense.
 In the win over the Ravens in December, he completed 23 of 34 passes for 284 yards and one touchdown.
 He also rushed for one score.

 Four-year veteran running back Jaylen Warren helps lead the Steelers' ground attack.
 In 15 games, he has carried 197 times for 892 yards (4.5 average) and six touchdowns.
 He has six explosive plays of 20 or more yards, including a long of 45.
-He has converted 48 first downs.
+He has converted 48 first downs, and he scored a touchdown versus Baltimore earlier this season.
 In a 29-24 win at Detroit on Dec.
 21, he carried 14 times for 143 yards and two touchdowns.
 See which team to back at SportsLine.

 Bet Jonnu Smith to go Over 16.5 total receiving yards at DraftKings: